SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mysql-opentelemetry.md

 ### Failed Logins

-The **MySql - Failed Logins** dashboard provides insights into all failed login attempts by location, users and hosts.
+The **MySQL - Failed Logins** dashboard provides insights into all failed login attempts by location, users and hosts.

 Use this dashboard to: